kyma-project/kyma/docs/deep-dive/03-dd-expose-function-serverless.md

 6. Select **Create** to confirm changes.
 The pop-up box with the form will close.

-7. Check if you can access the Function by selecting the HTTPS link under the **Host** column for the newly created API Rule.
+7. Check if you can access the Function by selecting the HTTPS link under the **Host** column for the newly created APIRule.

     >**CAUTION:** If you have a Minikube cluster, you must first add its IP address mapped to the hostname of the exposed Kubernetes Service to the `hosts` file on your machine.